Twofer Token Minority

 - Dr. Cecilia Reyes from is a "threefer": an Afro-Puerto Rican female (technically a "fourfer" once you remember she is a mutant).

 - Along similar lines, Armando Munoz AKA Darwin is also Afro-Latino.

-- And let's not forget Ororo Munroe, aka.
-Storm.
+- And let's not forget Ororo Munroe, a.k.a.
+Storm, daughter of an African-American father and a Kenyan mother.
 At one point in the comics, another character actually points out that she seems to have an even mix of African, Asian, and Caucasian features.